 \subsection{Native Messaging Application}

 To simulate a client-controlled trusted device, we created a \texttt{Node.js}~\cite{nodejs} application that holds the master private key.
-Much alike the trusted device, this application signs \vcr{s} received from the background script using private keys derived from the master private key with the provided key derivation path (e.g., \texttt{m/0/1}).
-Communication between this application and the browser is done via the Chrome native messaging protocol~\cite{nativemessagingprotocol}.
+Alike the trusted device, this application signs \vcr{s} received from the background script using private keys derived from the master private key with the provided key derivation path, e.g., \texttt{t/0/1}.
+Communication between this application and the browser is done via the native messaging protocol~\cite{nativemessagingprotocol}.
 We use the \texttt{native-messaging} package~\cite{nativemessagingjs} to support both Firefox and Chrome.
-As explained in Section~\ref{subsubsec:private_key_storage}, the key storage mechanism must support derivable asymmetric key operations (e.g., using \texttt{BIP32}).
-There already exist multiple implementations of \texttt{BIP32} in different languages (e.g., JavaScript~\cite{bip32code}, Golang~\cite{bip32golang}, Python~\cite{bip32python}, Java~\cite{bip32java} and C~\cite{bip32c}), which can be used.
+As mentioned in Section~\ref{subsubsec:private_key_storage}, the key storage mechanism must support derivable asymmetric key operations (e.g., using \texttt{BIP32}).
+There are publicly available implementations of \texttt{BIP32} in different languages, including: JavaScript~\cite{bip32code}, Golang~\cite{bip32golang}, Python~\cite{bip32python}, Java~\cite{bip32java} and C~\cite{trezor-github}.